 If you’re having trouble establishing a new spot to take care of business, here are a few tips and tricks that may sway them to submit to the new way of life:

 - Collect a small sample of your pets’ pee or poo, and place it on the grass pad.
 As dogs and cats like to have their territory marked, this may help establish the location as their own.
 Once your pet makes its way to the mat and starts sniffing around the familiar smell, give your standard command for them to get to the point.

 - If they simply aren’t responding well to the reward system, try switching up your methods.
 Use new and exciting treats to entice them.
 Reward them with playtime immediately after, or anything you can think of that they usually respond to positively.

 - A common and successful method for keeping your pet regular is to keep to a strict feeding schedule.
 By feeding them twice a day at similar times, their bodies will adapt.
 This helps reduce any accidents that may happen on the boat.

 - For male dogs, particularly, a small shrub or bush can be a helpful fixture to mark their territory.
 Doing so will help them feel more comfortable and willing to use the area consistently.

 While our cats may not need much exercise to keep happy, our dogs are a much different story.
 Getting them the exercise they need while moving through an unimaginably massive body of water can be a challenge.
 In ideal scenarios, we would stop the boat every once in a while to get off and run around.
-Unfortunately, there are no stopping points on long passages, and we have to deal with the resources we have.
+Unfortunately, you won’t often be stopping on a long open-ocean passage.

 Other tips for long passages or inclement weather include: